-Words, C. WESLEY and G. WHITEFIELD Music, J. L. F. MENDELSSOHN-BARTHOLDY Descant, S. J. CLEOBURY

-Encore Publications

-¶ All remain standing during the first organ voluntary which is being broadcast.
-After this the choir and clergy are followed out in order by the stewards, the Provost, the Vice-Provost, and Fellows of the College, with their guests.
+Words, C. WESLEY AND G. WHITEFIELD Music, J. L. F. MENDELSSOHN-BARTHOLDY Descant, S. J. CLEOBURY Encore Publications ¶ All remain standing during the first organ voluntary, which is being broadcast.
+After this the choir and clergy are followed out in order by the stewards, the Provost, the Mayoral party, the Acting Vice-Provost, and Fellows of the College, with their guests.